WaveEngine/EvergineDocs/manual/graphics/models/runtime_loaders.md

 The _Read_ method supports both a file path and a file stream.

-Remember to add package references to your csproj file.
+Remember to add package references to your .csproj file.

 ```xml
 <PackageReference Include="Evergine.Runtimes.GLB" Version="2024.6.28" />
 <PackageReference Include="Evergine.Runtimes.STL" Version="2024.6.28" />
 ```

-If you are running a web project, you should also add following package in your start project.
+If you are running a web project, you should also add the following package to your start project.

 ```xml
 <PackageReference Include="SkiaSharp.Views.Blazor" Version="2.88.8" />
 ```

-## Material assigners
+## Material Assigners

-Both packages offer their unique methods for loading models and textures.
+Both packages offer unique methods for loading models and textures.
 However, you can customize this process by providing your own material assigner function.

 ```csharp
 public async Task LoadModelTask() {